spencertipping/cd/README.md

 ## Using with zsh

 `cd` works just fine with zsh, but you'll need to make sure of a few things.
-First, make sure `KSH_ARRAYS` is unset when you load the script; otherwise `cd` will be in bash-compatible mode and will break under zsh.
+First, make sure `KSH_ARRAYS` is **unset** when you load the script; otherwise `cd` will be in bash-compatible mode and will break under zsh.
 Second, `cd` will set `BASH_REMATCH` and assumes that you'll leave it set (sorry).
 So if you unset it, `cd` will start having problems.

+Also, `cd` will nuke any existing `zsh_exit` you have defined.
+If you care about this, ping me and I'll make it non-clobbering.

 ## Interactive options